Madic-/ansible-check_mk/README.md

 ## Tests

 It's possible to test the role against a docker container.
-You can run a provided test script from the root of the role.
-By providing environment variables you can slightly modify the behaviour.
+The provided test script must be run from the root of the role.
+By providing environment variables you can slightly modify the behaviour of the script.

     DISTRO=debian9 ./tests/test.sh